 Some open-ended survey responses, however, may contain more than one opinion.
 To gain a more accurate analysis, these have to be separated into individual opinion units (fragments of text), otherwise, responses will be categorized as ‘neutral’ since opposing sentiments in one text will cancel each other out.

-Take a look at how this pre-trained opinion unit extractor, below, separates text into smaller fragments:
+Try out how this pre-trained opinion unit extractor, below, separates text into smaller fragments:

 Once you have separate opinion units, you can get even more granular with your data analysis.